denten-books/plain-text/5-chapter.md

 ### 5.3 Furnishings of the Mind

+What constitutes a literary archive?
+Initially, I want to answer something like "books and bookshelves" or "files and file folders."
+In other words, some assemblage of symbolic material: representation and matter.
+A librarian might also say "a catalog" or "metadata" that describes the stored objects.
+Yet, many archives, and especially private ones, exist without formal organization.
+Yet the librarian is correct in adding the third, formal, element to our minimal description.
+The archive has to be an arrangment of sorts.
+A pile of papers haphazardly piled into the waste basket would strain the definition of an archive.
+Unless, that is, someone decides to identify it as a collection.
+The bookshelf which supports books in a library, is in this way more than a piece of furniture.
+Formally, one can think of it also as a data structure.
+The National Institute of Standards defines a data structure simply as "an organization of information," usually with a view towards "algorithm efficiency" and "conceptual unity" [@black_data_2004].
+Efficiency, in this case, is used to stand in for as set of structural affordances.
+In this way, a "dictionary" is a data structure that stores "keys" and "values," allowing for operation like "new," "insert," "find," and "delete" [@black_dictionary_2004].
+A "stack" by contrast is defined as a "collection of items in which only the most recently added item may be removed" [@black_stack_2004].
+Note that these affordances exit on the level of formal, rather than physical structure.
+In other words: one may arrange a collection of objects (like books) in a stack on desk, for example.
+One may also arrange them on a desk vertically, as a series.
+In both cases, the underlying physical conditions (books and desks) remain the same.
+Yet the formal arrangement of object changes what one can do with the collection.
+For example, books arranged vertically facilitate easy random access to any individual volume.
+One may take a book out without disturbing the overall arrangement.
+Vertical stacks make it difficult to access books on the bottom of the pile.
+Any movement affects the whole stack, which could be an intentional property of this sort of a data structure (for example, if one wanted to purposefully prevent access to bottom-most objects).
+The bookshelf itself is a physical object (made of metal or wood) and an formal *way* of arranging things.
+This, perhaps more than any other example in our conversation so far, highlights the ontological nature of form as an ordering entity that lies somewhere between the physical and the mental realms.
+Like the document--object model, the bookshelf can be thought of as a structure both concrete and universal.

+The arrangement of books on a bookshelf, or of documents in a filing cabinet, brings with it a set of physical affordances.
+We may take some of these for granted, but they are not obvious in the least.
+For example, note how the book spine and the shelf work together to facilitate search, discovery, and organization within the collection (answering to the "efficiency" part of the suggested definition).
+Turn the books with their spine towards the wall and the personal library looses much of its meaning.
+The bookshelf gives unity to the archive.
+It places objects "of a kind" next to each other, amenable to the same material interface (answering to the "conceptual unity" part of the data structure definition).
+Incidentally, the book and the library in themselves are both objects and data structures.
+Beyond their physical properties, they provide for a way of arranging things.
+The library contains bookshelves, bookshelves books, books pages, pages words, and so on.
+Each of these structures comes with its own set of material affordances and interfaces.
+The word, the page, the book, the shelf, and the library work together to facilitate a variety of specific reading-related activities, while excluding others.
+These structures develop concomitantly.
+The contemporary book anticipates both the shelf and the library, for example.
+Note how the book falls flat, unless it is unusually thick, when alone on the bookshelf.
+Even several books, when placed together, stand ill at ease when not wedged within the fullness of the collection.[^ln5-sumo]

-What does it mean to "have read" a book in this light?
+Together, these material, formal, and symbolic affordances create the infrastructure of reading.
+What does it mean to "have read" a book in the material fullness of the archive?
 Surely, when someone says "I too have read this book" they mean something more than the mechanical action of turning pages and moving one's eyes from left to right in a sequential manner.
 The blunt act of purchasing the book must also be somewhat besides the point.
 In speaking of his library, Benjamin implies a deeper connection, which involves loving and knowing.
 To have read is to internalize, to understand, and to form a mental image or an emotional attachment.
 But what exactly is internalized?
 It cannot be the whole text, verbatim.
 By reading we mean something other than rote memorization.
 In his *Blue and Brown Books*, written somewhere between the *Tractatus* and *Philosophical Investigations*, Ludwig Wittgenstein gives the example of a child who is asked to read, but who instead regurgitates the text from memory.
 Wittgenstein further asks his readers to imagine an experimental "human reading machine," which like the child "reads" by making sounds which sometimes do and sometimes do not correspond with the printed word.
 An observer not familiar with the mechanism of this experimental "reader," could be fooled into thinking the machine is reading.
 The coincidence between sound and word remains accidental, however.
 We would remain skeptical of this activity as reading even if our machine were to begin to correlate letters to appropriate sounds consistently [@wittgenstein_blue_1965, 120-1].

 In his characteristically cryptic manner, Wittgenstein explains his thought experiment by making yet another analogy: